vishalmidya/Data-for-Online-Music-Emotion-Survey/README.md

 # Data-for-Online-Music-Emotion-Survey

-This is a reposatory of data used in the paper **Cultural differences in the use of acoustic cues for musical emotion experience**.
+This is an online repository of data used in the paper **Cultural differences in the use of acoustic cues for musical emotion experience**.

 # Basic Background Information